Defense Satellite Communications System: IDCSP

-In April 1960, the Advanced Research Projects Agency (ARPA) began work on the Advent program, which was intended to deliver a military communication satellite.
-The design concept proved too advanced for the technology of the time, and the program was cancelled in May 1962.
-The Initial Defense Communications Satellite Program (IDCSP) was one of two recommended follow up approaches to deliver a working satellite.
+In April 1960, the Advanced Research Projects Agency (ARPA) initiated the Advent program, aiming to deliver a military communication satellite.
+However, the design concept surpassed the technological capabilities of the time, leading to the cancellation of the program in May 1962.
+The Initial Defense Communications Satellite Program (IDCSP) was proposed as one of two recommended follow-up approaches to deliver a working satellite.

 Philco (now Ford Aerospace) was contracted for the work.
 The IDCSP delivered a simple, spin-stabilized satellite placed into a sub-synchronous orbit that did not require station-keeping or active altitude control.
 The capacity was approximately 1 Mbit/s digital data.

-The first launch of 7 satellites was conducted in June 1966.
+The first launch, comprising 7 satellites, took place in June 1966.
 The system was declared operational with the 1968 launch and renamed to Initial Defense Satellite Communication System (IDSCS).

 A total of 34 IDSCS satellites were built, with 8 lost in a launch failure in August 1966.